 Regarding the future enlargement of the eurozone, participants were rather sceptical.
 Croatia and Bulgaria, which are already knocking on the eurozone door, might have to wait longer for their time to come.
 That said, the former’s entry might be easier to facilitate given that the Croation kuna has been pegged to the euro for quite some time.

 In a session „Building a Vision for Europe Through the Lenses of a Constructive Central European Perspective“, participants warned that the EU‘s East-West divide (now also associated with a liberal-illiberal divide) is real and growing.
 They were also adamant that Central and Eastern should not reinforce divides and work on destroying stereotypes.
 The region must instead show that it has the same committment to the eurozone as the rest of the common currency area.
 Participants also talked about the development of multispeed Europe.
 As they saw it, today‘s EU cannot go forward in a one-size-fits-all format.
 There‘s nothing wrong with orbits.

 What to do?
 Divides in Europe exist and Member States need to be more responsible for their actions.
 They should also participate at a greater rate in European processes and start bridging gaps by working on issues where common understandings can be reached.
 Discussions about the origins of the last financial crisis and Franco-German differences on the euro should be be changed to focus instead on how to target imbalances in the eurozone and wider EU.
 From there, EU institutions and Member states should work together to improve the profile of the euro among citizens.
 After all, improving the economic governance in the European Union is relatively easy compared to the increasingly divisive subject of immigration.
-Finally, the EU should not be convincing reluctant countires such as Poland, Czech Republic, Hungary or Sweden to join the eurozone.